 If you file annually, your returns and payments are due by January 31 of the following year.
 Zero returns are required in Connecticut, so even if you made no taxable sales in each period, you must still file a return as long as you hold a valid Connecticut sales tax permit.

-Fortunately, you can take advantage of TaxTools, which is software that’s specifically designed to help you manage your collection and remittance of sales tax in multiple states and through various ecommerce platforms.
-TaxTools keeps track of any applicable changes to state sales tax laws, provides up-to-date reports on all of your taxable sales, makes sure your returns are filed on time, and quickly calculates the proper sales tax rate for every sale you make.
+Fortunately, you can take advantage of TaxTools, tax calculator software specifically designed to help you manage your collection and remittance of sales tax in multiple states and through various eCommerce platforms.
+TaxTools tax calculator keeps track of any applicable changes to state sales tax laws, provides up-to-date reports on your taxable sales, makes sure your returns are filed on time, and quickly calculates the proper sales tax rate for every sale you make.

 This software is compatible with many ecommerce platforms, so the only change you’ll notice will be how much more streamlined your business processes are.
 If you’d like to learn more about how TaxTools can benefit you, click here to sign up for a free trial today.